 During the twenty-year operation of the Center, 3,360 students of all levels, university graduates and researchers attended our educational programs and the 30 conferences, seminars, workshops, lectures and public debates.
 The Centre’s scientific network includes 197 academics and other specialists who contribute to the implementation of the Centre’s educational programmes and research activities.

 The publications of the Centre include 5 books (in collaboration with Athens publishers), 12 papers in the series “The Athens Jean Monnet Papers” and 4 in the series “National Strategy Papers”.
 For the above series, there is a peer review committee at the Center, with internal and external (non-NKUA) judges.
 Furthermore, the Centre publishes in a special section of its website, the “Researchers’ Tribune”, research papers by postgraduate students, doctoral candidates and young scientists prepared in the framework of the Center’s research programmes.
 The papers published in the “Researchers’ Tribune” are currently over 90.

-The Jean Monnet European Centre of Excellence has long, constant partnerships and synergies with other institutions with similar objectives, such as the Hellenic University Association of European Studies (ECSA), the European Public Law Organization (EPLO), the Jean Monnet Chair holders in the Greek Universities, the W. Martens Centre for European Studies in Brussels, the Zurich Elite Business School ( ZEBS) and other Universities, think tanks and public authorities in Greece and abroad, as well as with a number of multinational companies (Google, TUI and others).
+The Centre is cooperating on a permanent basis with the Hellenic University Association for European Studies, the European Public Law Organization (EPLO), the Jean Monnet Chairs in Greek Universities, the W. Martens Center for European Studies in Brussels, the Zurich Elite Business School ( ZEBS), the Anna Lindh Foundation, the Kalliopi Koufa Foundation for the Promotion of International and Human Rights Law, as well as with other Universities, think tanks and public entities in Greece and abroad, but also with international and local business (Google, PricewaterhouseCoopers Business Solutions, etc.).